 You could start with creating content before purchasing your hosting plan and setting up WordPress so that you’d be delaying the payment.
 If you’re still saving up, I’d suggest you do this part first, so at least while you’re saving you’re still productive.

 I bought my hosting plan as a way to push me to create content so I was making the most out of my investment.
-I only purchased a premium theme as a reward for finishing a blog post I was proud about.
+I only purchased a premium theme as a reward for finishing a blog post I was proud of.
 It took me days from brainstorming an article to finishing the first draft.

 If you’re feeling overwhelmed with what to start with, go back to your content calendar and main categories and choose a topic that excites you.
 Try not to pressure yourself either with finishing your content in one go.
 Best to break it down in small chunks and tackle each task one at a time.
 For example, if you plan to write a blog post, you could aim to write at least 100 words first.
 That way you don’t feel frustrated if you don’t finish a blog post in one sitting.
 If you’re recording a video, start with an outline or your talking points.